 In Resurrection Road, Bonnie and Clyde are given a chance at redemption, living out a different timeline as working class heroes, fighting to protect the forgotten man from capitalist greed.

 Can true love, a fast car and a Browning Automatic Rifle save America from itself?

-The story begins in 1984 when a reporter gets a tip to meet a woman at a Texas cemetery.
+The story begins in 1984 when a reporter gets a tip to meet an old woman at a Texas cemetery.
 Cradling an antique rifle and standing over a freshly dug grave, the woman claims to be Bonnie Parker, there to bury the love of her life, Clyde Barrow.
-She insists that back in 1934, the photos of their bloodied bullet-riddled corpses and the funerals were faked.
+She insists that back in 1934, the photos of their bloodied, bullet-riddled corpses and the funerals were faked.

 "A fantastic story of actions, consequences, and the driving forces that turn the chaos of youth into a measured effort to achieve redemption in adulthood.
 Exceptional.”
 Midwest Book Review

 "Sex, danger and intrigue, coupled with just the right dose of cheeky humor."

 "As the rich get richer and the middle class becomes more desperate in present-day America, Bonnie and Clyde: Resurrection Road is a timely reminder that sometimes the solution to a problem comes from the least likely source."

 Can't see the clip on your browser?
 Click here!

 Review quotes above Midwest Book Review, Kirkus Reviews and East Oregonian (twice).